 The pharmacy kept adequate records of private prescriptions using an online register.
-The pharmacy kept appropriate records of any emergency supplies it made either the locally commissioned service or through the Pharmacy First service.
+The pharmacy kept appropriate records of any emergency supplies it made through the Pharmacy First service.
 The pharmacy kept records of the receipt and supplies of unlicensed medicines ('specials').
 Certificates of conformity were stored with all required details completed.